MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-security.md

 ## Identity and access management

 At the application level, this architecture uses a simple authentication scheme based on API keys for some restricted operations, such as creating catalog items or deleting comments.
-More advanced scenarios such as user authentication and user roles aren't in scope of the reference implementation.
+Advanced scenarios such as user authentication and user roles are beyond the scope of the [**baseline architecture**](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-intro).

-Applications that require user authentication and account management should follow the principles [outlined in Microsoft Well-Architected Framework](/azure/architecture/framework/security/design-identity-authentication) (that is, use managed identity providers, don't implement custom identity management, use passwordless whenever possible, etc.).
+If your application requires user authentication and account management, follow the principles [outlined in Microsoft Well-Architected Framework](/azure/architecture/framework/security/design-identity-authentication).
+Some strategies include, using managed identity providers, avoiding custom identity management, using passwordless authentication whenever possible, and so on.

 ### Least privilege access

-Configure access policies so that users and applications obtain only the minimal level of access needed to fulfill their function.
-Developers typically don't need access to the production infrastructure, but the deployment pipeline requires full access.
+Configure access policies such that users and applications get the minimal level of access needed to fulfill their function.
+Developers typically don't need access to the production infrastructure, but the deployment pipeline needs full access.
 Kubernetes clusters don't push container images into a registry, but GitHub workflows might.
-Frontend APIs don't always listen to messaging bus and backend workers don't necessarily send new messages.
-These decisions depend on the workload and each component's functionality should be reflected when deciding which access level should be assigned.
+Frontend APIs don't usually get messages from the message broker and backend workers don't necessarily send new messages to the broker.
+Those decisions depend on the workload and each component's functionality should be reflected when deciding the access level that should be assigned.

 Examples from the Azure Mission-critical reference implementation:

-- Each application component that works with Event Hubs is using a connection string with either *Listen* (`BackgroundProcessor`), or *Send* (`CatalogService`) permissions.
-That ensures that **every pod has only the minimum access required to fulfill its function**.
+- Each application component that works with Event Hubs uses a connection string with either *Listen* (`BackgroundProcessor`), or *Send* (`CatalogService`) permissions.
+That access level ensures that **every pod has only the minimum access required to fulfill its function**.
 - The service principal for AKS agent pool has only *Get* and *List* permissions for *Secrets* in Key Vault, no more.
 - The AKS Kubelet identity has only the *AcrPull* permission to access the global Container Registry.

 ### Managed identities

-To improve security of a mission-critical workload avoid using service-based secrets (such as connection strings or API keys) where possible.
-Microsoft Azure is gradually increasing the support of **managed identities** across services and this approach should be preferred.
+To improve the security of a mission-critical workload, where possible, avoid using service-based secrets, such as connection strings or API keys.
+Using **managed identities** is preferred if the Azure service supports that capability.

 The reference implementation uses service-assigned [managed identity](/azure/aks/use-managed-identity) of the AKS agent pool ("Kubelet identity") to access the global Azure Container Registry and stamp's Azure Key Vault.
 Appropriate built-in roles are used to restrict access.
 For example, this Terraform code assigns only the `AcrPull` role the Kubelet identity: